Bow Hunting | How to Recover From a Missed Shot

 Why do We Miss?

 The science behind archery hunting, especially game species like white-tailed deer, continues to improve by leaps and bounds each and every year.
 Most of the advances in bow hunting are designed to help the hunter minimize their risk of missing their target while at the same time extending their effective range.
-From GoldTip Arrows to Limbsavers, all of today’s bow hunting accessories are designed to help you to reduce weight, make your arrows fly faster, harder, and increase your accuracy.
+All of today’s bow hunting accessories are designed to help you to reduce weight, make your arrows fly faster, harder, and increase your accuracy.
 So why do we still miss?

 Well, the truth is, there are a variety of reasons that we miss while bow hunting.
 Most of the time, it has absolutely nothing to do with the equipment we are using, even though we would love to blame the miss on a bad peep sight or a string making too much noise.
 In all actuality, misses while bow hunting often occurs as a result of either poor judgement or as a result of bad archery fundamentals.